Proxying web servers in the Workbench Extension

 stdout= port, root_path = path) uvicorn.run(app, port

-variable will be set to the URL prefix for the current Workbench session and the requested port.
+variable is set to the URL prefix for the current Workbench session and the requested port.
 It will look like the URL that your VS Code session is running at but with an additional /p/<port-id>

 suffix.
-Because this value will vary per session, it should not be hard-coded and rserver-url
+Because this value will vary per session, it should not be hard-coded.
+Always use rserver-url

 variable is only set when the environment variable RS_SERVER_URL

-variable will not be set when this code is run outside of Workbench.
-If you want to set path
+variable is not set when this code is run outside of Workbench.
+If you want to configure path

 to a different value when run outside of Workbench, replace the empty string that path